The Park Loop Road in Acadia National Park, Maine

 Last but Not Least

-There are endless things to discover and appreciate here.
-Drive slowly as there is an abundance of wildlife.
-Deer often can be standing right next to the road, especially in the early hours, and you would not see them until you are right next to them.
+There are countless things to discover and appreciate here.
+Drive slowly, as the area is teeming with wildlife.
+Deer are often right next to the road or leisurely crossing it, especially during the early hours of the day, and you might not notice them until you are very close.
 Enjoy the magnificent forests and plant life as well.
-One good place to begin your exploration is the Nature Center at Sieur de Monts Spring.
-This location holds special significance in the history and formation of this national treasure.
-Take your time, and feel free to contact the National Park Service with any questions that you may have.
-A Park Ranger is always happy to assist.
+A great starting point for your exploration is the Nature Center and Wild Gardens of Acadia at Sieur de Monts Spring, which boasts some excellent hiking trails.
+Sieur de Monts Spring holds special significance in the history and formation of this national treasure.
+Take your time, and feel free to contact the National Park Service with any questions you may have.
+A Park Ranger is always happy to assist you.

 Exceptional Landscapes

-Greg A. Hartford, photographer, author, publisherIn my opinion, the Park Loop Road on the eastern side of Mount Desert Island has more extraordinary sights per mile than any other place on MDI.
+In my opinion, the Park Loop Road on the eastern side of Mount Desert Island has more extraordinary sights per mile than any other place on MDI.
 The Cadillac Mountain Summit Road has many exceptional views as well.
 But when one considers the places that follow one after the other, the Park Loop Road seems to jettison ahead.
 As soon as the ocean is in view, these special spots begin with the Egg Island Lighthouse and Schoodic Peninsula to the East.
 Coming up on the right will be the Precipice.
 Beyond this, on the left just before the Park Entrance Station is a short road leading to Schoodic Head Overlook.
 Past the Entrance Station will be Sand Beach, The Beehive, the Ocean Path, Thunder Hole.
 Gorham Mountain, and Otter Cliff, all within sight of each other.
 Note: Even though the Park Loop Road is one-way here, there are a couple of other access roads to it.
 One is the Schoodic Head Road running from Bar Harbor south to the Overlook.
 The other is further down just before Otter Cliff on the right.
 The Otter Cliff Road comes off Route 3 just South of Bar Harbor and continues in a southerly direction to Otter Cliff.
 Both of these are real handy to know about.